jamesvillarrubia/feathers-queue/INSTRUCTIONS.md

 - Types should be colocated with their related functionality
 - Use descriptive type names that reflect their purpose
 - Document complex types with JSDoc comments
+- Avoid unnecessary types.
+If something can be accomplished with just a type or an inteface, don't create both.
+Let some types be implied.
+Only use types where explicit naming and abstraction make sense because the type is reused.
+This means types should follow the DRY and WET principals.

 ### Service Structure